(Diet Review) The Engine 2 Diet Oil-Free Diet: Stricter Than Vegan?

 It can be tough to get enough protein.
 Yes, I know this is the bane of every vegan’s existence: the ‘how do you get enough protein?’ question.
 But without nuts, you have to be creative.

-Also, without fat, there may be issues with satiety for some people, especially if they don’t balance meals properly (like having squash soup and sprouts for dinner).
+Also, there’s the oil-free diet thing.
+Without fat, there may be issues with satiety for some people, especially if they don’t balance meals properly (like having squash soup and sprouts for dinner).
 And I’m wondering how well followers absorb fat-soluble vitamins on Engine 2, if their meals don’t allow fat.
 They can’t even dress their salads.

 I want to cry, thinking about that.